GoogleCloudPlatform/emblem/docs/decisions/2022-08-extension-model.md

 ## Considered Options

-### Plugin Model
+### Extension Model
-Our first option was to use a "plugin" model, where Emblem's opt-in features were stored separately from core Emblem functionality.
+Our first option was to use a "extension" model, where Emblem's opt-in features were stored separately from core Emblem functionality.

 We also planned to store each opt-in feature separately from the other opt-in features to allow Emblem users to opt into individual features one-by-one.